 Each time you add a new letter to the mix, review the previously learned letters.
 Because your student needs a lot of repetition, it is really important to review, review, review.
 When you hold up the letter flashcard, you will want your student to say the letter sound and the letter name within three seconds.

 Say, “When I hold up a letter, say the letter’s name and give its sound.”

-- Use tactile materials, e.g. glitter glue, sand, playdough, LEGO or canvas to write and feel the letters.
+Ex: glitter glue, sand, play dough, LEGOS or canvas (to write and feel the letters)

-- Pair up with your child and write letters on each other’s back with a finger.
-Guess what the letter is.
+- Pair up with your student and write letters on each other’s backs with a finger.
+Guess what the letter is!

 - While sitting on a carpet, write down each letter directly onto the carpet with two fingers.

 - Fill a tray with sand or salt and write the letters in it.

 - Spread shaving cream out on a tray and have your child write out the letters in the cream.

 Once your student is able to identify letters and produce their sounds, it’s important to start monitoring their pronunciation.
 When you begin to introduce each letter and sound to your student, make a note of not adding an extra vowel sound at the end.
 For example, if you say /tuh/ instead of /t/.

 These are the letters that make one continuous or stretched-out sound.
 These are easy sounds.
 You can elongate these sounds.